 It's so important to stay at home to protect others and stop the spread of the virus if you are told you must self-isolate.
-For people on lower incomes who cannot work from home and have lost income as a result, you will soon be able to apply for a payment of £500 if you are required by law to self-isolate.
+For people on lower incomes who cannot work from home and have lost income as a result, you are able to apply for a payment of £500 if you are required by law to self-isolate.

 COVID-19 is a potentially fatal illness.
 Everyone must do what they can to avoid becoming infected and passing on the virus to others.
 Avoid social gatherings, make sure you keep your distance from others, wash your hands regularly and wear a face covering in shops, on public transport and other enclosed spaces.

 If someone in your household has coronavirus symptoms, or has tested positive, they need to isolate for at least 10 days.
 Everyone in the household also needs to self-isolate for 10 days.
 Any person who has symptoms or tests positive must maintain their distance from others in the household.
 If you have symptoms, however mild, get tested immediately by booking a test online or calling 119.